 Short version: I’ve been designing and developing for the web for over twenty years.
-I care a lot about helping people learn and do good with technology.
-I’m currently the Associate Director of Business Development at 10up.
+I care a lot about helping people learn and do good with technology, and I make a living by doing that as a freelance consultant (want to work together?).
 This is my site and it’s where I write in plain language about technology and design, faith and love.

 Slightly longer version: I came up with the moniker Plasticmind years ago while dreaming up a name for an imaginary band in college.
 I decided it was easier to remember and stood out a bit more than Jesse Gardner.

 For years, I doodled on napkins, recorded radio programs on cassette tape and tinkered with computers.
-My fascination with the pen soon became a fascination with the mouse (not long after the invention of the mouse), and programming in BASIC soon became programming in HTML.
+My fascination with the pen soon became a fascination with the mouse (not long after the invention of the mouse), and programming in BASIC soon became programming in WordPerfect 5.1 which eventually became programming in HTML.

 After years of practicing magic with Photoshop, learning HTML the old-fashioned way (view source) and doing my own blogging with Movable Type, I decided to throw caution to the wind and combine these skills to form a web design agency.
 The idea of helping people build a website, a tool that let them express themselves visually but let them manage the content on their own site—it was a revolutionary concept and it got me excited.